 If you are not sure if you meet the above criteria our office staff are very happy to be of assistance.

 How do I apply?

 To apply for Free School Meals which will entitle your child to receive Pupil Premium Funding, follow this link

 If you need any help please do not hesitate to contact a member of the school office team 01923 265607.

 This funding, if eligible, will be received each year that a child remains at primary school, regardless of how your circumstances may change.

 How do we spend our pupil premium funding?

-  Please click here to view our pupil premium strategy for 2021/24, showing how we plan to use our funding in this current academic year and moving forwards to support vulnerable pupils.
+Please click here to view our pupil premium strategy for 2021/24, showing how we plan to use our funding to support vulnerable pupils this academic year and moving forwards.